 - Due to the nature of electronic transmission of data over the internet, and the number of users by whom data is posted on to the Websites, any liability we may have for any losses or claims arising from an inability to access the Websites, or from any use of the Websites or reliance on the data transmitted using the Websites, is excluded to the fullest extent permissible by law.
 In no event shall we be liable for any loss of profit, revenues, goodwill, opportunity, business, anticipated savings or other indirect or consequential loss of any kind in contract, tort (including negligence) or otherwise arising out of use of the Websites, save where such liability cannot be excluded by law.

 - We do not give any warranty that our Websites are free from viruses or anything else which may have a harmful effect on any technology.

 - On registering with us, you are issued with a user name and password which must be used in order to access certain restricted parts of the Website.
 The user name and password are personal to you and are not transferable.

 - Your name and password are the methods used by us to identify you and so are very important.
-You are responsible for all information posted on the Website by anyone using your user name and password.
+You are responsible for all information posted on our Websites by anyone using your user name and password.
 Any breach of security of a user name and password should be notified to us immediately.

 - You may not adapt or circumvent the systems in place in connection with the Website nor access the Website other than through normal operations.